 Convocation also approved the Task Force’s recommendation to seek

 authority to regulate entities through amendments to the Law Society Act.

-Task Force plans to provide a final report for the Convocation’s consideration
+The Task Force plans to provide a final report for the Convocation’s consideration in 2017.

 Law Society Reports